cozodb/cozo-docs/source/algorithms.rst

 The algorithms described here are only available if your distribution of Cozo is compiled with the ``graph-algo`` feature flag.
 Currently all prebuilt binaries except WASM are compiled with this flag on.

+If you are using the Cozo libraries in Rust, Python or NodeJS, or if you are using the standalone executable, you can also easily define custom fixed rules in the hosting environment: see the respective documentations for how to do it.

 .. module:: Algo
     :noindex: